-Even bloggers and YouTubers decided to adopt the hairstyle to stand out on the screen or social networks, like the gorgeous Thássia Naves and Chiara Feragni.
+Even bloggers and YouTubers – such as Thassia Naves and Chiara Feragni – decided to adopt the hairstyle to stand out on the screen or on social networks.

-After all, boxer braids are quite versatile and convenient, can be done on all types of hair on all kinds of occasions, from typical daily ones to formal.
+Boxer braids are versatile, convenient, and can be done on all types of hair for all kinds of occasions, from casual to formal.

 That’s right!
 Even though the hairdo looks complicated, you can do a boxer braid by yourself and at home.
 After a little practice, you’ll see you’ll be able to learn how to do the boxer braid quickly!
 Let’s go!

 Now that you know more about the boxer braid, it’s time to learn how to make one of its most frequently worn and classic styles: the French boxer braid, but its reverse version.
 In this case, we’ll teach you the double braid version, which is the traditional form of the hairstyle.

 Step 1: With your hair clean and dry, apply serum or mousse to give texture to the strands.

 Step 2: Then, split your hair in the middle, with a line going from the forehead to the nape of your neck.

 Step 3: Tuck one of the sides in a bun and begin braiding the other.

 Step 4: Start braiding, splitting three strands close to the forehead, and pulling them back, as shown in the image below.